Nature and wildlife

 The 90-minute Aboriginal Heritage Tour through Sydney’s Royal Botanic Garden is located just behind the Sydney Opera House.
 It explores the garden’s rich Aboriginal heritage through the many uses of the plants that grow here.
 Forage for and taste Australian bush foods as you walk and talk, and identify plants used for medicines and shelter.
 Collect seasonal fruits, berries and seeds in a traditional coolamon (a shallow dish made of bark), learn traditional methods of cooking and how to incorporate the bush foods into your own meals at home, as well as tasting some recipes inspired by bush foods.
 The Royal Botanic Garden Sydney also holds Aboriginal art classes where you can discover how to use the plants and other elements of the garden – sticks, ochre, grasses and bark, as well as paints and natural brushes – to create the ultimate souvenir, a unique piece of art to take home with you.

 Sand Dune Adventures – Quad Bike Tour

 Enjoy exclusive access to a sandy adventure wonderland on this exhilarating quad bike tour of the largest mobile sand dunes in the Southern Hemisphere.
 Sand Dune Adventures, located at Port Stephens, is run by the local Aboriginal Land Council, so while there’s plenty of action, there’s also lots of bush tucker and cultural lore thrown in as well, and all proceeds go back into the local community.
 Learn about the history of the Worimi people who called this area home for thousands of years.
-Guides will point out huge middens – mountainous piles of pipi (cockle) shells and animal bones – half-buried by the sands that move between one and four metres (three to 13 feet) every year.
+Guides will point out huge middens – mountainous piles of pipi shells and animal bones – half-buried by the sands that move between one and four metres (three and 13 feet) every year.